vcheeze/mammon-manager/README.md

 # Mammon Manager
-Manage your mammon, instead of letting your mammon manage you.
+Manage your mammon, and let not your mammon manage you.

 ### Table of Contents
 * [Project Structure](#project-structure)